-All School of Public Health students in M.P.H. programs are required to complete a Field Experience to earn their degrees.
+All School of Public Health students in M.P.H. programs who matriculated before Fall 2018 are required to complete a Field Experience to earn their degrees.
 The field experience — a period of work at public agencies, non-profit organizations, other health-related employers or in health research — gives students an invaluable opportunity to apply skills and knowledge they’ve learned in their course work to real-world settings.
 Many students have said their field experiences were among the most important learning experiences they’ve had at the School of Pubic Health.

 Students work in their field experiences for a minimum of 200 hours over one or two quarters earning 6 credits.
 The Field Experience occurs toward the end of the M.P.H. program.
 Each program has its own specific requirements, which are noted in the field experience guidelines.